PLAtE: A Large-scale Dataset for List Page Web Extraction: Discussion

-As can be seen in \ref{tab:falsenegative}, if there is an oracle denoting which nodes should be tagged with an attribute, we can take an $argmax$ to guarantee that it is tagged instead of using a threshold value of $0.5$.
-Based on the very high agreement between the $argmax$ and the actual label for product name and product review text, it is apparent that a good deal of difficulty in \datasetname{} stems from determining which nodes should be tagged on top of determining which is the correct tag.
+Next we explore the effect of threshold-tuning on the performance of attribute extraction.
+In the presence of an oracle that specifies whether or not a node should be tagged with an attribute, we can use the $argmax$ of the logits of the different attribute classes in order to guarantee that the node is tagged with one of the three attributes.
+Based on the very high agreement between the $argmax$ and the actual label for product name (89.4\%) and product review text (91.8\%), it is clear that some of the challenges in tagging nodes in PLAtE stem from needing to determine whether or not a node should be tagged with any attribute, on top of determining what the correct attribute tag is.

-We also analyzed model errors in the segmentation task, sampling $5$ pages with an ARI and NMI $<0.5$ from each site in the dev set for a total of $15$ examples.\footnote{Two sites did not have any pages with an ARI and NMI $<0.5$.} We found that in almost all sampled pages the number of gold segmentation boundaries was much higher than the number of predicted segmentation boundaries.
+Finally, we analyze the errors in the segmentation task, collecting all pages with an ARI and NMI $<0.5$ within test set.
+We find that in 97\% of these pages the number of gold segmentation boundaries is higher than the number of predicted segmentation boundaries.
+This means that when ARI and NMI are very low, the model is failing to split the page into enough segments.
+To improve performance, we could consider utilizing a structured prediction to model segmentation interdependencies e.g. the model could explicitly model that it is unlikely that two segmentation boundaries appear directly next to one another.